 When your thirsty, drink.
 During exercise or heat, make sure to drink enough to compensate for the lost fluids.

 But if you want the guidelines, anywhere from 2 to 4 liters a day should be enough.

 If you don’t move your body, then the bowel movements are not as frequent as they should be.
 Exercise can be the best resort for dealing with constipation.
 You don’t need to do a lot, a simple 30-minute walk a day can do wonders.
 You can try anything you like, from swimming to basketball, football or fitness.

 I have personally tried it myself, and I must say it can be beneficial.

-If everything fails, and if you want to deal with constipation naturally, this is a way to go.
+If everything fails, and if you want to deal with constipation naturally, this is the way to go.
 It will not only help with digestion but will also enhance your body and open any kind of energetic blocks in your body, very subtle, but effective.